On the descending central sequence of absolute Galois groups

 \begin{mainthm} For $p\neq2$ and for $G=G_F$ as above, $G^{(3)}$ is the intersection of all open normal subgroups $N$ of $G$ such that $G/N$ is isomorphic to one of $1$, $\dbZ/p^2$, and $M_{p^3}$. \end{mainthm}

+Determining the profinite groups which are realizable as absolute Galois groups of fields is a major open problem in Galois theory.
+Our Main Theorem appears to be simple yet powerful restriction on the possible structure of such groups, and on their quotients $G_F/G_F^{(3)}$.
+These quotients an extremely important invariant of fields, carrying a substantial information about their arithmetical structure.
+For example, when $p=2$ it encodes the orderings and the Witt ring of quadratic forms of $F$ (\cite{MinacSpira90}, \cite{MinacSpira96}) as well as some non-trivial valuations \cite{MaheMinacSmith04}.
+Further, it encodes the entire mod $2$ Galois cohomology ring of $G_F$ \cite{AdemKaraMinac99}*{Th.\ 3.14}.
+In a joint work with S.\ Chebolu \cite{CheboluEfratMinac}, we show that $G_F/G_F^{(3)}$ can be in fact thought of as a group-theoretic analog of the Galois cohomology of $F$ for any $p$, and we use this close relationship between the Galois cohomology of $F$ and $G_F/G_F^{(3)}$ to provide new examples of profinite groups which are not realizable as absolute Galois groups of fields.

-The analogous result in the case $p=2$ was discovered by Villegas in a different formalism \cite{Villegas88}.
+The analog of our Main Theorem for $p=2$ was discovered by Villegas in a different formalism \cite{Villegas88}.
 The second author and Spira reformulated and reproved it in \cite{MinacSpira96}*{Cor.\ 2.18} using the descending $2$-central sequence of $G_F$.
 Namely, then $G^{(3)}=G_F^{(3)}$ is the intersection of all open normal subgroups $N$ of $G$ such that $G/N$ is isomorphic to $1$, $\dbZ/2$, $\dbZ/4$, or to the dihedral group $D_4=M_8$ of order $8$.